 Such engineering requires taking a clear look at what data is expected to be collected, what internal structure it has, designing the database storage first and foremost around that analysis, and then building an API based on how it will be used.

 This is another area where OO people, in my humble opinion, make a fundamental mistake.
 If you build your classes around the database structure and have one class per table, and you understand how a database works, you should realise that there are only four basic operations that can be performed on a database table - Create, Read, Update and Delete (which is where the CRUD acronym comes from).
 In my framework this means that every class has an insertRecord(), getData(), updateRecord() and deleteRecord() method by default, which in turn means that I do not have to waste my time inventing unique method names which are tied to a particular class.
 Where others have a createCustomer(), createProduct(), createOrder() and createWhatever() method I have the ubiquitous insertRecord() method which can be applied to any object within my application.
-This makes use of the OO concept of polymorphism, so it should be familiar to every OO programmer.
-Because of this I have a single page controller for each of the methods, or combination of methods, which can be performed on an object, and I can reuse the same page controller on any object within my application.
+Experienced database developers will also tell you that, regardless of the contents of any particular table, its data can only be accessed using one of four different queries.
+The rules for constructing each of those queries are fixed, which means that each query can be constructed and executed using code which is similar if not identical.
+This "similar" code is often known as boilerplate code, and a competent programmer should be able to reduce the amount of boilerplate code he has to write either by putting it into a subroutine or, with the advent of OOP, an abstract class which can then be inherited multiple times.
+The methods in the abstract class then become instantly available to every subclass, and this means that any of those subclasses can be accessed using the same methods.
+This is the basis of that OO concept called polymorphism, so it should be familiar to every OO programmer.
+Because of this I have a single page controller for each of the methods, or combination of methods, which can be performed on a subclass, and I can reuse the same page controller on any subclass within my application.
 I have yet to see the same level of reuse in other application frameworks, but isn't a high level of code reuse what OOP is supposed to be about?

 I am often told "but that is not the way it is done!" which is another way of saying "it is not the way I was taught".
 This tells me that either the critic's education was deficient, or he has a closed mind which is not open to other techniques, other methods or other possibilities.

 Another critic said that he had tried the one table-one class approach but had to abandon it because it didn't work.
 If his implementation did not work then it was simply because his implementation was faulty, probably because he got lost and confused in all that non-essential OO cruft such as multiple inheritance, design patterns, and all that other gaudiness which is high in complexity but low on effectiveness.
-My simpler implementation has been working very well for nearly a decade, so that just reinforces my view that "simple works, complicated works harder to achieve the same result".
+My simpler implementation has been working very well since 2003, so that just reinforces my view that "simple works, complicated works harder to achieve the same result".

 For simple schema development this doesn't take a long time but the complexity does grow with the data collected.